joshuachoy/webscraper/README.md

 # webscraper
-Webscraping news and financial data sources using Python, BS4 and Chrome drivers.
+Webscraping hiring positions using Python, BS4 and Chrome drivers.